m3hari/link-preview/README.md

 Response Format

-- `url : <String> The full url of the site`
+- `url : <String> The original requested url`

 - `title : <String> The title of the page.
 Tries meta.og:title and fallbacks to page.title`

-- `description : <String> The description of the page.
+- `description : <String> A description of about the page.
 Tries meta.og.description and fallbacks to meta.description`

-- `image : <String> a link to an image representing the page.Tries meta.og.image and fallbacks to page favicon`
+- `image : <String> A link to an image representing the page.Tries meta.og.image and fallbacks to page favicon`

 - `siteName : <String> The name of the site og:site_name fallbacks to hostname of the site`

 ### TODOS

-- [ ] Add tests
+- [x] Add tests
-- [ ] Send errors to Sentry
-- [ ] Support extracting youtube videos thumbnail and other content-types
 - [ ] **PERF** Use network streams to improve performance without fully loading a page as implemented here https://github.com/velocityzen/meta-extractor

 Note: You can use the `getMeta` function in `<root>/get-meta.js` to process a link with out using the service.